Breads

 -

 Made some of these pita shells for supper after seeing a commercial for A&W’s Chicken Bacon Wrap Sandwich.
 Never made the shells before.
 Super simple recipe and they bake on the stove top in a frying pan 60 sec one side, 30 sec on the other.
-The shells with the darker spots had the best flavor so I’ll be sure to darken them some more next time I make them.
+The shells with the darker spots had the best flavour so I’ll be sure to darken them some more next time I make them.